nschiett/FishStoichModel/README.md

-# Nutrient limitation, bioenergetics, and stoichiometry predict elemental fluxes mediated by fishes
+# Nutrient limitation, bioenergetics, and stoichiometry: a new model to predict elemental fluxes mediated by fishes

 This repository contains code and data needed to reproduce the figures and tables of the manuscript:

-Nutrient limitation, bioenergetics, and stoichiometry predict elemental fluxes mediated by fishes. *Functional Ecology* (in review).
+Schiettekatte, N. M. D., Barneche, D. R., Villéger, S., Allgeier, J, Burkepile, D.; Brandl, S.J., Casey, J. M.; Mercière, A; Munsterman, K; Morat, F; Parravicini, V (2020) (in press.)
+Nutrient limitation, bioenergetics, and stoichiometry: a new model to predict elemental fluxes mediated by fishes. *Functional ecology*

 ## Instructions